-Customer experience has become the new battleground with businesses across all sectors vying for customers and their loyalty.
-Payments are an integral part of customer experiences, but the types of payment experiences consumers prefer — or will tolerate — have changed in the digital age.
+Customer experience has become the new battleground, with businesses vying for customers and their loyalty across all sectors.
+Of course, payments are an integral part of customer experiences, but the types of payment experiences consumers prefer – or will tolerate – have changed in the digital age.

 How to Recognize Frictionless Payments

 Customer payment provider Payment Highway explains that frictionless payments should have some or all of these features:

 - Fast checkout

 - Minimal steps in the transaction process

 - It requires little effort on the part of the consumer

 - Naturally integrated into the customer experience

 Global payments provider Payvision explains that the trend toward making payments seamless, frictionless – even invisible – is driven by the increasing influence of millennial and Gen Z consumers and advancing technologies.

 Frictionless payments are practical and widely adopted in some use cases.
 For example, many travelers and commuters pay tolls via transponders that communicate with readers when they enter and exit a parking structure or toll road and charge a payment card on file.
 Alternatively, some systems use license plate recognition to charge an account.